catkane-tinkers/TotoSimulator/README.md

 HTML
 CSS

-Process

-Understanding the Mechanics
-Code for Program
-General Remarks

 Understanding the Mechanics

 Toto is a game of probability.
 The winning numbers (6 + 1 additional number) are generated at random and to win, players must match 3 or more numbers.